Saturday, February 14, 2026

 Step 6 – Pour milk and add foam

-After enjoying your Flat White
+After enjoying your flat white

 1. Knock out puck and rinse portafilter

 • Remove the filter basket and rinse both the basket and portafilter under hot water to remove coffee oils and grounds.
+Cleaning both with a little soapy water is a good idea.
+Rinse well.

 2. Quick group head flush